LHS-spectral sequences for regular extensions of categories: Modules over small categories

 \section{Modules over small categories}

 In this preliminary section we introduce necessary definitions for doing homological algebra over small categories.
-In the second part of the section we introduce the induction functor $\Ind_F(-)$ associated to a functor $F: \cC \to \cD$.
-For more details on this material, we refer the reader to \cite{Lueck-Book}, \cite{Richter-Book}, \cite{Schubert-Book}, and \cite{HPY}.
+In the second part of the section we introduce the induction and coinduction functors associated to a functor $F: \cC \to \cD$.
+For more details on this material, we refer the reader to \cite{Lueck-Book}, \cite{Richter-Book}, \cite{Schubert-Book}, \cite{KashiwaraSchapira-Book}, \cite{Webb-Survey}, and \cite{HPY}.